Solar Saros 156

-Saros cycle series 156 for solar eclipses occurs at the Moon's descending node, repeating every 18 years, 11 days, containing 69 events, with 55 listed before 3000 AD.
-All eclipses in this series occurs at the Moon's descending node.
+Saros cycle series 156 for solar eclipses occurs at the Moon's descending node, repeating every 18 years, 11 days, containing 69 eclipses, 52 of which will be umbral (all annular).
+The first, and so far only, eclipse in the series was on 1 July 2011 and the last will be on 14 July 3237.
+The next eclipse will be a partial eclipse on 11 July 2029.
+This series is the most recent series to begin.

+The longest eclipse will be 8 minutes 28 seconds on 3 May 2516.

 This solar saros is linked to Lunar Saros 149.

 Umbral eclipses

 Umbral eclipses (annular, total and hybrid) can be further classified as either: 1) Central (two limits), 2) Central (one limit) or 3) Non-Central (one limit).
 The statistical distribution of these classes in Saros series 156 appears in the following table.